Winnipeg: Festivals

 Festival du Voyageur, Western Canada's largest winter festival, celebrates the early French explorers of the Red River Valley.
 Folklorama is the largest and longest-running cultural celebration festival in the world.
 The Jazz Winnipeg Festival and the Winnipeg Folk Festival both celebrate Winnipeg's music community.
-The Winnipeg Music Festival offers a competition venue to amateur musicians.
+The Winnipeg Music Festival offers a competition venue for amateur musicians.
 The Winnipeg Fringe Theatre Festival is the second-largest alternative theatre festival in North America.
 The Winnipeg International Writers Festival (also called THIN AIR) brings writers to Winnipeg for workshops and readings.
-The LGBT community in the city is served by Pride Winnipeg, an annual gay pride festival and parade, and Reel Pride, a film festival of LGBT-themed films.
+The LGBT community in the city is served by Pride Winnipeg, an annual gay pride festival and parade, and Reel Pride, the oldest LGBTQ2s+ film festival in Canada.